jszmajda/blog/code/_posts/2013-01-19-minecraft-mod-with-rubybukkit.md

   used 1.7.2)
 * Follow the ["Get CraftBukkit"][9] instructions.
-At the time I'm writing this, I needed to get the [beta build][10] to be compatible with the version of Minecraft the client is running, so if you see an error connecting to the server, try that---you just replace `craftbukkit.jar` in the instructions with the beta one.
+At the time I'm writing this, I needed to get the [beta build][10] to be compatible with the version of Minecraft the client was running, so if you see an error connecting to the server, try that, just replace `craftbukkit.jar` in the instructions with the beta one.

 At this point you should be able to start the craftbukkit server and